Close

 When Do Judges Sentence Convicted Defendants in Utah?

 When it comes to the judge’s pronouncement of the sentence, convicted offenders have two options.
-They can either choose the standard option, which means they will be sentenced somewhere between two and 45 days after being convicted.
-Or, they can waive the normal timeline and receive their sentence the same day they are convicted.
+They can choose the standard option, which means they will be sentenced to a term of 2 to 45 days after being convicted.
+Alternatively, they can waive the normal timeline and receive their sentence the same day they are convicted.

 Once you are sentenced, you will be taken into custody, which our Utah criminal defense lawyers can prepare you for if you have been out on bail throughout the trial.
 Notices of appeals must be filed within 28 days of the final judgment in a case.
 Otherwise, defendants lose the chance to appeal their criminal convictions in Utah, which we can help avoid.